Try Biteable to create video presentations – it’s really, really simple

 The problem is that the “zooming” 3D movements created in Prezi can be disorienting, especially if the designer of the “prezi” had a heavy hand.
 Also, there is a trick to matching the zooming to the narrative: If, for instance, you had a theme of progression through a step process, you could show that by moving from object to object into the distance.
 If you had a subject about something repetitive, you could move from point to point in a circle.
 Random, meaningless movements for the sake of movement just looked bad.

 Prezi has now reverted somewhat to the world of “normal” presenting by including “conversational presenting” as an option.
-This is simply a way to pause between movements to talk to your audience.
+This is simply a way to pause between movements in your visuals to talk to your audience.
 Also, in May 2017, Prezi acquired Infogram, a data visualization company.

 Now add infographics to your prezi